Dbms084/chest-xray-pneumonia-detection/README.md

 This project focuses on detecting **pneumonia from chest X-ray images** using **Convolutional Neural Networks (CNNs)**.
 The emphasis of this work is not just achieving high accuracy, but **understanding model behavior, handling medical data carefully, and improving generalization through experimentation**.
+Multiple modeling approaches were explored and **systematically compared**, including a baseline CNN, a regularized CNN, and transfer learning with pretrained models.

+The goal was not only to achieve high accuracy, but also to **understand model behavior, generalization, and medical trade-offs** such as sensitivity vs specificity.

+---

 ---